 Day 7: Discover more wines or relax... with more wine

-Option 2: Relax at by pool with a bottle you bought the day before or your favourite from the hotel.
+Option 2: Relax by the hotel pool and enjoy the surroundings with a bottle you bought the day before.

 If you can add time to your trip we would recommend adding it to Mendoza.
-We didn't want to leave since it was so relaxing and there's over 900 wineries to discover 👀!
+We didn't want to leave since it was so relaxing and there are over 900 wineries to discover 👀!

 If you have a later flight on your last day we recommend visiting the Spanish winery Belasco Baquedano and having their great lunch on your way to airport.